Mela643/Blockchain-UNN-NFT-Component/README.md

 ### What I learned

 - Learnt about flex box and some of its properties
-- Lewarnt semantic HTML5
+- Learnt semantic HTML5
 - Learnt new css properties
-- Learnt a new way of cenetering a div
+- Learnt a new way of centering a div

 ## Acknowledgments